Banata

 "Decryption failed"

-2. Ensure BETTER_AUTH_SECRET has not been changed since encryption
+2. Ensure BETTER_AUTH_SECRET has not been changed since the secret was encrypted.

 "Vault secret not found"

-1. Confirm the secretId is correct (should start with vsec_)
+1. Confirm the secretId is correct (it should start with vsec_).

 "BETTER_AUTH_SECRET is required"